Unsafe Work Area Claims Explained

 What Injuries Could Be Included In An Unsafe Work Area Claim?

-There are a number of different injuries you could sustain as the result of a breach of duty of care causing an unsafe work area.
-For example:
+There are a number of different injuries you could sustain as a result of a breach of duty of care that caused unsafe working conditions.
+Here are a few examples:

-However, only an injury caused by employer negligence can be part of an unsafe work area claim.
-You will need proof that an employer breached their duty of care and resulted in your injury.
-Contact our advisors today as they can help you identify whether negligence has taken place.
+However, you will need to prove that an employer breached their duty of care and that this caused the unsafe working conditions that caused your injury to be able to make a claim.
+Contact our advisors today as they can help identify whether employer negligence has taken place.

 What Are My Rights If My Work Area Is Unsafe?